rschristopher/rschristopher.github.io/src/commerce/understand-the-terms.md

 # Understand the Terms

+While saving in Bitcoin involves new concepts that don't otherwise exist in traditional economic models
+ (such as a cryptographic ledger),
+ Bitcoin commerce
+ is well aligned with these
+ traditional models.
+The goal is simply to make
+ or receive payments;
+ to buy and sell.
+For businesses it means
+ selling goods and serves,
+ getting paid in Bitcoin.
+For consumers it means
+ paying for goods and services, as easily as you would pay in cash.

 !!! warning "work in progress"

-While saving in Bitcoin involves securing your wealth in cold storage, making it difficult to transfer funds,
- Bitcoin from a commerce perspective is very different, the goal is to easily move Bitcoin.
-Specifically, to easily spend your Bitcoin, not only in a hot wallet but in a lightning channel.

 ...

 Hot wallets